florianbuehler/hacker-news/README.md

 ## Production

-You can use
+To build a production ready version of the app in the `build` folder use
 ```shell script
 npm run build
 ```
-to build a production ready version of the app in the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!